stremann/style-outline/README.md

 ### Gist

-The only thing ou need is to invoke *outline* function when page is loaded.
+The only thing you need is to invoke *outline* function when page is loaded.

 ```js
 import outline from 'style-outline';